 The application process is opaque and onerous (given a choice of the two, I’d rather see it changed than the cost reduced) but there are many things you can do to improve your chances of success:

 3. Get expert advice.
 There are a few reputable Visa agents, and a great many unreputable ones.
-Hire one that won’t fuck you over
+Take advice and choose carefully

 4. Prepare well in advance.
 Months in advance.
 You’ll pay more for a ‘premium service’ if you leave it to the last minute, same as you will if you buy a train ticket from London to Glasgow on the day of travel.
 I appreciate that’s not always possible.
 Bear in mind there’s always a backlog around SxSW due to the volume of applications.
 Artists are allowed to play an official SxSW show without a Visa, on the Visa Waiver program that SxSW have negotiated, but few UK bands are going want to spend thousands of pounds to fly in, play one show, then leave.
 Almost all want to do other shows in town and perhaps outside of Austin, to maximise their time there.
 U.S. Immigration staff have got better at catching people.
 They can Google your band name and see your tour dates like anyone else

 5. You’ll need to present a very strong case.
 It’s important to remember – and this seems to be lost on those who’re arguing for a better deal – UK bands aren’t being singled out by the U.S. Government.
 There’s no conspiracy against bands; bands are just people doing a job, like graphic designers, doctors and scaffolders, and like them, bands need to prove the work they do can’t be done by a U.S. National.
 Don’t take it personally if your application is rejected